amaksymiuk/Scribus2html/README.md

 Ah, it was really depressing circumstance for me.

 Recently I decided to definitely solve this shortcoming.
 This repository is a result of my efforts: single step converter from Scribus .sla file format to .html.
+Once you have .html, you can have everything: .odt, .doc, .rtf, ...